Security management in Azure

 Azure cloud services configuration is performed through either the Azure portal or SMAPI, via the Windows PowerShell command-line interface or a custom-built application that takes advantage of these RESTful interfaces.
-Services using these mechanisms include Azure Active Directory (Azure AD), Azure Storage, Azure Websites, and Azure Virtual Network, and others.
+Services using these mechanisms include Microsoft Entra ID, Azure Storage, Azure Websites, and Azure Virtual Network, and others.

-Virtual Machine–deployed applications provide their own client tools and interfaces as needed, such as the Microsoft Management Console (MMC), an enterprise management console (such as Microsoft System Center or Windows Intune), or another management application—Microsoft SQL Server Management Studio, for example.
+Virtual Machine deployed applications provide their own client tools and interfaces as needed, such as the Microsoft Management Console (MMC), an enterprise management console (such as Microsoft System Center or Windows Intune), or another management application Microsoft SQL Server Management Studio, for example.
 These tools typically reside in an enterprise environment or client network.
 They may depend on specific network protocols, such as Remote Desktop Protocol (RDP), that require direct, stateful connections.
-Some may have web-enabled interfaces that should not be openly published or accessible via the Internet.
+Some may have web-enabled interfaces that shouldn't be openly published or accessible via the Internet.

 You can restrict access to infrastructure and platform services management in Azure by using multi-factor authentication, X.509 management certificates, and firewall rules.
 The Azure portal and SMAPI require Transport Layer Security (TLS).
 However, services and applications that you deploy into Azure require you to take protection measures that are appropriate based on your application.
 These mechanisms can frequently be enabled more easily through a standardized hardened workstation configuration.

 In general, helping to secure administrator workstations for use with the cloud is similar to the practices used for any workstation on-premises.
 For example, minimized build and restrictive permissions.
 Some unique aspects of cloud management are more akin to remote or out-of-band enterprise management.
 These include the use and auditing of credentials, security-enhanced remote access, and threat detection and response.